sodiq-sulaimon/AI_in_Healthcare_Stanford_Course/README.md

 # AI_in_Healthcare_Stanford_Course
-PDF notes of Stanford University AI in Healthcare course
+PDF notes of Stanford University's AI in Healthcare course